IceCream14800/Haunting-Ground-REM/README.md

-A mod that plays random effects at a set interval.
+A mod for pcsx2 that plays random effects at a set interval.

-Requires the North American version (SLUS-21075), .Net 8.0, -Windows
+Requires:
+  -North American Version (SLUS-21075)
+  -.Net 8.0
+  -Windows